Using the ModSecurity Rules from Trustwave SpiderLabs with NGINX WAF

 denyaction blocking malicious requests and returning status code

 Reloading takes time as the rules are being downloaded from the remote server.

 Once the Wizard reports that NGINX Plus downloaded the rules, you can close the wizard and start testing the rules.

-In Using the OWASP CRS with the NGINX Plus with ModSecurity WAF, we use the Nikto scanning tool to test how the CRS blocks malicious requests.
+In Using the OWASP CRS with the NGINX WAF, we use the Nikto scanning tool to test how the CRS blocks malicious requests.
 However, Trustwave SpiderLabs rule are specific rules that cannot detect the generic attacks sent by Nikto.

 The Dashboard provides a description of each ModSecurity rule, which you can use to construct and send a malicious request to NGINX Plus to test how the rule behaves.